Today I Interview One of My Mentors and Clients

 Today I interview one of my coaching clients and entrepreneur, Pat Flynn.
 He is the founder of the Smart Passive Income Blog.
 The Smart Passive Income podcast has been downloaded over 33 million times at the time of this recording.
-He is the Author of Wall Street Journal Bestselling Author and he shares all about his journey on this episode.
+He is the Author of Wall Street Journal Bestselling Author and he shares all about his journey in this episode.

-From that single meeting, it launches my writing career and my coaching business.
+That single meeting, it launches my writing career and my coaching business.
 On today’s show, he shares his writing journey and his struggles and fears.
 I hope you enjoy this episode.